remram44/taguette/po/README.md

 * Logging and exception messages (those are really destined to developers)
 * API messages and errors

+There are two catalogs: `main` is used by the server, and `javascript` is loaded client-side as JSON to be used by the JavaScript code.

 Run the script `scripts/update_translations.sh` before and after updating PO files.
-It will update the POT catalog with the changes from the code and also generate the MO files from the translated PO files.
+It will update the POT catalogs with the changes from the code and also generate the MO files from the translated PO files.

-You will have to update your PO file from the POT manually.
+You will have to update your PO files from the POT files manually.

 Standard mapping
 ================